 Raised in Johnson County, Ethan graduated from Shawnee Mission South.
 He then attended Garden City Community College, where he played baseball and was an Academic All-American.
-Ethan went on to earn a bachelor’s degree and a law degree from Washington University in St. Louis.
-Starting in November, he will be working as an attorney at Blake & Uhlig, one of the nation’s leading labor law firms, where his practice will focus on representing unions and advancing and protecting workers’ rights.
+Ethan went on to earn a bachelor’s degree and a law degree from Washington University in St. Louis, during which time he interned for Congressman Richard Gephardt and was a Legal Fellow in Senator Claire McCaskill’s Washington, D.C. office.
+He is currently an attorney at Blake & Uhlig, one of the nation’s leading labor law firms, where his practice focuses on representing unions and advancing and protecting workers’ rights.

 A record of leadership and service

 Ethan served as Executive Director of the Kansas Democratic Party from August 2017 to August 2019, leading the Party through its most successful election cycle in a decade, including the election of Governor Laura Kelly and Congresswoman Sharice Davids.